isoAdvector/isoAdvector/README.md

 https://www.youtube.com/channel/UCt6Idpv4C8TTgz1iUX0prAA

-# Requirement:
+# Requirements:

-A version of the applications, src and run (tutorials) folders exists for each supported OpenFOAM version as can be seen in the main directory of the project.
-Currently the following versions are supported: OpenFOAM-4.0, 2.2.0 and foam-extend-3.2.
-The could should run with other versions with minor modifications to the source code by the user.
+The isoAdvector library is compatible with several different versions of OpenFOAM/foam-extend.
+The isoAdvector root directory contains a folder named after each OpenFOAM/foam-extend version with which the isoAdvcetor code has been succesfully compiled.
+The code will compile with other versions with minor modifications.
 I will do my best to correct bugs in all versions of the code, but it is unrealistic that I will have time to implement all changes and new developments to older versions of the code.
 The code is being maintained and developed in the newest OpenFOAM version, so as a rule of thumb the best performance should be expected with this version, and slight difference in behaviour should be expected in older version of the code.

 # Installation:

 0. Source a supported OpenFOAM environment:

         source OpenFOAM-x.x.x/etc/bashrc

 1. In a linux terminal download the package with git by typing: